 Everyone with an interest in the arts is welcome to join ADFAS or come to a lecture as a guest.
 Lectures are approximately of one hour duration and lecture topics cover a wide range of topics from all over the world: Fine Arts, Painting, Indigenous Art, Sculpture, Architecture, Archaeology, Photography, Literature, Garden design, Music, Silver, China, Rugs, Glassware, Mosaics and more.
 Whether you are an expert or a complete novice, you are sure to find that the lectures bring new information and a fresh perspective.
 An excursion to an exhibition or place of interest is also arranged during the year.

-Lectures are held in the Hunter Theatre Hunter School of Performing Arts Lambton Road Broadmeadow at 6.30pm.
 Every lecture and Special Interest Morning occurs on a Monday.
-Each lecture is followed by light refreshments and a convivial social forum.
-Check out our 2019 lectures and learn more about us.
+Each lecture is followed by light refreshments, subject to COVID-19 restrictions, and a convivial social forum.
+Check out our 2022 lectures and learn more about us.

 NEWCASTLE IS A MEMBER OF the ASSOCIATION OF AUSTRALIAN DECORATIVE AND FINE ARTS SOCIETIES